antonsalonen/Master-s-thesis-code/README.md

 Correlation_matrix: Correlation matrix for dataset selection

-Trading_simulation: Includes the simulation of the trading strategies and their evaluation
+Trading_simulation: The simulation of the trading strategies and their evaluation

+ARIMA: Estimation of the optimal model with Box-Jenkins methodology and forecasting